[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

 Just because it’s “business” doesn’t mean it’s totally deductible.
 The IRS gives its auditors the leeway to determine if a business expense is “lavish” or not — and the definition is open to interpretation.
 This may be why you want to stick to eating at Outback Steakhouse instead of Ruth’s Chris … but that risk is entirely up to you.

-6. You can relax.
-The cost of telegrams is deductible.
+6. You can relax: Costs of telegrams are deductible

 Thank goodness, you say.
-According to Publication 463 which was – and I’m not making this up – revised in December 2016, the “cost of telegrams” remains a deductible travel expense.
-The cost of searching for a place that still sends telegrams in 2017 is up for discussion.
+According to Publication 463 which was — and I’m not making this up — revised in December 2016, the “costs of telegrams” remain a deductible travel expense.
+The cost of searching for a place that still sends telegrams in 2018 is up for discussion.

 7. You can deduct the cost of a cruise.
 Well, some of it.

 In what seems like a genius move, some people apparently are using cruise ships as means of business travel.
 However, the IRS is savvy to these smart people and has imposed a limit on what you can deduct.
-For example, if you take a Disney Cruise to your next business meeting in May you can only deduct $688 per day maximum.
+For example, if you took a Disney Cruise to your business meeting last May, you can only deduct $688 per day maximum.
 You can also deduct up to $2,000 per year on expenses for attending conventions, seminars, or similar meetings held on cruise ships.
 The cost of Weight Watchers after the cruise is not included.

-8. You can only deduct 50% of your meal and entertainment expenses.
+8. You can only deduct 50% of your meal expenses

-11. You remember that Cold Play ticket that cost you $500?
-I have more bad news.
+9. You remember that Coldplay ticket that cost you $500?
+I have some bad news

-12. Your club dues and membership fees aren’t deductible either.
+10. Your club dues and membership fees aren’t deductible either

 Many of my clients forget this.
 You join the country club so that you can use it for business meetings and activities.
 Enjoy.
 Play golf.
 Drink wine.
 But don’t deduct the expenses.
-Because…you can’t.
-The IRS says you can’t deduct dues paid to country clubs, golf and athletic clubs, airline clubs, hotel clubs, and clubs operated to provide meals under circumstances generally considered to be conducive to business discussions.
+Because … you can’t.
+Publication 463 says you can’t deduct dues paid to country clubs, golf and athletic clubs, airline clubs, hotel clubs, and “clubs operated to provide meals under circumstances generally considered to be conducive to business discussions.”

 You can deduct no more than $25 per person for business gifts you give directly or indirectly during your tax year.
 A gift to a company that is intended for the eventual personal use or benefit of a particular person or a limited class of people will be considered an indirect gift to that particular person or to the individuals within that class of people who receive the gift.
 If you give a gift to a member of a customer’s family, the gift is generally considered to be an indirect gift to the customer.
 Humbug.